 - Step 5 Click Next.
 Step 6 Monitor the progress through Command Tracking.
-Step 7 To view command information, click the Command Datails link at the result. - Step 7 To view command information, click the Command Details link at the response screen.
+Step 7 To view command information, which the Command Details limb at the rest. - Step 7 To view command information, click the Command Details link at the response screen.